 By Franklin Wallah,

-Reports indicate that Onyango had bite marks on his chest and injuries on his hand while the wife also sustained injuries on her shoulder.
+Reports indicated that Onyango had bite marks on his chest and injuries on his hand while the wife also sustained injuries on her shoulder.

-The wife’s relatives, who were in the house when the fight broke out, said they tried to intervene.
+The wife’s relatives, who were in the house when the fight broke out, an adult sister and cousin, said they tried to break up the scuffle.

 The relatives told police that before they could intervene, the wife pushed Onyango to the wall and the KDF officer collapsed.

 Speaking from police custody, Ms Asale said that Onyango was trying to suffocate her so she defended herself.

 “Hajastabiwa hata kidogo.
 Hakuna hata alama ya kisu wala kugongwa [He wasn’t stabbed and he doesn’t even have a stab wound].
 My husband fainted.
 Katika ile harakati ya sisi kung’ang’ana mimi nilitoka nje ye akabaki ndani (bedroom) [During the scuffle I freed myself and left him in the bedroom].
 Katika ile hasira yake yeye anaendaga akiangusha vitu kwa nyumba.
 Alibaki kwa bedroom, akaanza kuvunjana na …, sasa siwezi jua alijigonga wapi [When he gets angry he likes throwing things in the house and self-harming]…

 After like five minutes, he called out saying he was having difficulty breathing.
 He started holding his stomach, I don’t know where he hit himself,” said Ms. Asale.